encoredev/encore/README.md

 ### What if I want to migrate away from Encore?

-Encore has been designed to let you go outside of the SDK when you want to, and easily drop down in abstraction level when you need to.
-This means you're not likely to run into any "dead ends".
+Encore has been designed to let you go outside of the SDK when you want to, and easily drop down in abstraction level when you need to, so you never need to run into any dead-ends.

-Should you want to migrate away, it's easy.
-As when you build an Encore application, the vast majority of code is just plain Go.
-So in practice, the amount of code specific to Encore is very small.
+Should you want to migrate away, it's straightforward and does not require a big re-write.
+95% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Infrastructure SDK.

 Encore has built-in support for [ejecting](https://encore.dev/docs/how-to/migrate-away#ejecting) your application as a way of removing the connection to the Encore Platform.
 Ejecting your app produces a standalone Docker image that can be deployed anywhere you'd like, and can help facilitate the migration away according to the process above.